galderz/datagrid-patterns/README.md

   * The platform where the train is expected to stop.
   * If train is delayed, the number of minutes that a train is delayed going through the station.

-* Station Board: Represents the list of train stops through a station at a given time.
+* `StationBoard` - represents the list of train stops through a station at a given time, contains:
-It contains:
   * Station board entries represented as upcoming trains to stop in this station.
   * Time when the station board information was collected.